E27183/Crocodile_safety_hackathon/README.md

  + Environmental Sensors: Deploy sensors to monitor water levels, temperature, and other environmental factors that affect crocodile behaviour.

 ## Datasets
-NT Crocodile Capture Zones and Daily Count
+- NT Crocodile Capture Zones and Daily Count
-Crocodile Monitoring Survey
++ Crocodile Monitoring Survey

+## Data Story
+**Mapping High-Risk Zones**
+By leveraging the NT Crocodile datasets, we’ve developed a detailed map that showcases regions with high crocodile capture rates.
+This map visualises the frequency and distribution of crocodile activities across the Northern Territory.
+Through analysis of these datasets, we can assess and predict risk levels for both visitors and local residents.
+This approach not only improves crocodile management practices but also significantly enhances overall safety in the Northern Territory.